 Once we’ve helped secure your DIP, we’ll start to prepare your mortgage application.
 We’ll send you a pack that explains all the different documents the lender needs.
 You’ll be assigned a client relationship manager who’ll go through your documents and get everything ready for submission.
 Your adviser will then submit your full mortgage application.

-The lender carries out a process called “underwriting” where they check all the information and documents you’ve provided in your application.
-They’ll also instruct a mortgage valuation on the propert - see our guide to mortgage valuations - to make sure there are no significant problems with it.
-Sometimes a lender will only instruct a desktop valuation – rather than a physical valuation – as your property would have likely had a valuation and internal inspection when you took out your first mortgage.
+The lender will carry out a process called underwriting, where they review all the information and documents you’ve provided.
+They’ll also instruct a mortgage valuation on the propert – see our guide to mortgage valuations – to make sure there are no significant problems with it.
+Sometimes a lender will only instruct a desktop valuation – rather than a physical inspection.

 Following a successful underwriting process and valuation, the lender will accept your application and send you a mortgage offer.
 They’ll also send a copy to us.